rarelysimple/RarelySimple.AvatarScriptLink/walkthrough-migrate-an-existing-scriptlink-api-solution-based-on-scriptlinkstandard.md

 * All OptionObject-related helpers are in the OptionObjectHelpers class.
 For example, `OptionObjectHelpers.GetNextAvailableRowId(formObject);`
 * All other common helpers are in the ScriptLinkHelpers class.
 For example, `ScriptLinkHelpers.IsValidUrl(url);`
+* Clone is not an available Helper method.

 Here are the helper methods that are new to AvatarScriptLink.NET.